Tips for Treating Trigger Finger Without Surgery

 How do you release a trigger finger at home?

 Trigger finger surgery is not always necessary and treatment options can include trigger finger release at home.
 If you find your finger locks or “gets stuck” at home, a trigger finger can be released at home in a few, simple steps.
 First, place your fingers or entire hand in warm water for approximately 5-10 minutes.
-This will allow the tissues to relax and promote increased movement in the hand.
+This will allow the tissues to relax and promote increased hand and finger movement.

 A heating pad could also be used.
 Once the hand is warmed up, gently try to make a fist and then straighten the fingers.
 Repeat this several times until the finger loosens.
 You may need to apply gentle pressure to the affected finger to assist in straightening the finger out.